This content mentions death or bereavement, anxiety and depression, which some people may find triggering.

 Support from friends and family is invaluable.
-However, even with the best of intentions, they may not have the specialist knowledge you need.
+However, they may lack the specialist knowledge you need despite their best intentions.

 Admitting that times are emotionally tough isn’t easy.
 Asking for help can be harder.
 Difficult feelings can stop you from getting on with life.
-Feeling down or anxious for prolonged periods doesn’t just impact you but can also affect those around you, for instance, if your mood or reactions are unpredictable.
+Feeling down or anxious for prolonged periods doesn’t just impact on you, but can also affect those around you; for instance, if your mood or reactions are unpredictable.

-- • Samaritans provide confidential, non-judgmental emotional support 24 hours a day.
+- Samaritans provides confidential, non-judgmental emotional support 24 hours a day.

-- • Cruse Bereavement Care promotes the well-being of anyone affected by bereavement and enables bereaved people to understand their grief and cope with their loss.
+- Cruse Bereavement Support promotes the wellbeing of anyone affected by bereavement and enables bereaved people to understand their grief and cope with their loss.

-- • Your GP can help in practical ways and offer a listening ear; for instance, they can recommend exercise therapy, counselling, help from a specialist, or support from another part of the health service.
+- Your GP can help in practical ways, as well as offering a listening ear; for instance, they can recommend exercise therapy, counselling, help from a specialist, or support from another part of the health service.

-- Counselling offers the opportunity to talk about issues in confidence and create a structured plan to make a positive change in your life.
+- Counselling offers the opportunity to talk about issues in confidence and to create a structured plan to make a positive change to your life.

 ‘Your GP can help in practical ways, as well as offering a listening ear; for instance, they can recommend exercise therapy, counselling, help from a specialist, or support from another part of the health service.’